oreillymedia/ipython-kernel/README.md

 To build the image:

 ```
-docker build -t odewahn/jupyter-kernel
+docker build -t odewahn/jupyter-kernel .
 ```

 To start the container manually:

 ```
-docker run -d -p 8888 odewahn/jupyter-kernel
+docker run -d -p 8888:8888 odewahn/jupyter-kernel
 ```

-Eventually, though, this kernel should be started by fig or something like Deis.
+Eventually, though, this kernel should be started by fig or something like Deis or tmpnb.

+Note that if you leave the second 8888 off in the port assignment, docker will assign one for you.

+## Kernel issues

+Note that right now we can only run the 1.2 kernel this way -- the new IPython kernel is set up differently and requires some new setup.

 ## To Do